-This topic is a brief introduction to Scalable Vector Extension (SVE).
+This topic is a short introduction to the Scalable Vector Extension (SVE).

-Scalable Vector Extension (SVE) is the next-generation SIMD extension of the Armv8-A A64 instruction set.
-It is not an extension of NEON, but a new set of vector instructions developed to target HPC workloads.
-SVE enables vectorization of loops which would either be impossible or not beneficial to vectorize with NEON.
+Scalable Vector Extension (SVE) is the next-generation SIMD extension of the Arm®v8-A AArch64 instruction set.
+SVE is not an extension of Neon, but a new set of vector instructions that are developed to target HPC workloads.
+SVE enables vectorization of loops which would either be impossible or not beneficial to vectorize with Neon™.

-Unlike other SIMD architectures, SVE can be Vector Length Agnostic; it does does not fix the size of the vector registers leaving hardware implementors free to choose the size best suited to the intended workloads.
+Unlike other SIMD architectures, SVE can be Vector Length Agnostic (VLA).
+SVE does not fix the size of the vector registers which allows hardware implementors to choose the size that is best for their workloads.

 The SVE instruction set introduces the following new architectural features for High Performance Computing (HPC):

 - Scalable vector length

 Vector code allows each implementation to automatically choose its vector length when it is a multiple of 128 bits and does not exceed the architectural maximum of 2048 bits.
 SVE provides 32 scalable vector registers, named Z0 - Z31.

 - Per-lane predication